 WP No. & Title Provide the number and title of the work package.
-Start Month No. e.g., 1 Finish Month No. e.g., 6 WP Lead Indicate the role and organisation of the project team member who will lead the work package.
+Start Month No. e.g., 1 Finish Month No. e.g., 6 е.д., б WP Lead Indicate the role and organisation of the project team member who will lead the work package.
 WP Contributors Indicate the role and organisation of other contributors to the work package and briefly describe their role.
-Objective(s) Describe the primary objective of the work package.
+Objective(s) Describe the primary objective s of the e work package.
 Description Provide an outline of the work to be undertaken as part of the work package, including the methodology to be followed, specialised equipment to be used and analysis to be performed.
-Milestones Define and number each miles one Specify the mon nth number each (Specify the month (add as many lines as milestone 25) will be achieved each milestone will be reached) e.g., WP1-M1: Literature review e.g., Month 3 Deliverables (Specify the month Define and number each deliverable (add as many lines deliverables) 75 Specify the mon will be achieved nth number each l. the deliverable will be provided) e.g., WP1-D1: Literature review paper submitted to a peer-revie journal ewed e.g., Month 3 Data Required (if applicable) WP1- Dataset 1: WP1: Dataset 2: (Add as many lines as datasets) Please provide a brief description data required for this work package 2 .
+Milestones (Specify the month Define and number each milest (add as many lines as milestone tone es) Specify the month number each will be achieved each milestone will be reached) e.g., WP1-M1: Literature review , e.g., Month 3 Deliverables (Specify the month Define and number each deliverable (add as many lines deliverables) as Specify the month number each will be achieved. the deliverable will be provided) e.g., WP1-D1: Literature review paper submitted to a peer-revie journal ewed e.g., Month 3 Data Required (if applicable) Pata Required (if pplicable) WP1- Dataset 1: WP1: Dataset 2: (Add as many lines as datasets) Please provide a brief description of data required for this work package .
 Est. resource allocation per WP (est. cost and FTE) Provide an estimation of resourcing allocation per work package, e.g., total associated staffing budget requested, and approx. staffing allocation (FTE)